naomis-archive/TSProGen/README.md

 This page is currently deployed.
 [View the live website.](https://www.npmjs.com/package/tsprogen)

-## Discord Server

-Feel free to join our [Discord Server](https://discord.gg/cuumcM8MuR) for help using the tool, questions regarding how to contribute, or anything else!

 ## Installing the Tool

 Run the following command in your terminal to install the CLI tool: